esimov/gospline/README.md

 raster.Draw(output, points, true)
 ```

-If you wish to render the result as an image you can use the debug option:
+You can even use the debug option to show the original lines.

 ```go
 // Draw original line